Here's what people are learning about Struesli ... unlike other granolas, it doesn't cause a quick and drastic spike in blood sugar.

 Increase Your Activity.
 Getting some exercise is a great way to help avoid blood sugar spikes because of two pathways at work.
 First, physical activity increases your body's sensitivity to insulin (how quickly your body responds to glucose in your blood).
 Secondly, it causes your muscles to absorb some of the excess sugar from the blood and use it for quick energy.

 - Eat Nuts.
-Eating a variety of nuts is a great way to get more of the key nutrients you body needs to help control blood sugar spikes, namely two key minerals: chromium and magnesium.
+Eating a variety of nuts is a great way to get more of the key nutrients your body needs to help control blood sugar spikes, namely two key minerals: chromium and magnesium.
 These two minerals have been linked to how your body responds to insulin, making it more sensitive and reactive to your body's hormonal response to insulin (a good thing).
 Brazil nuts are a great source of chromium, while almonds and cashews are a particularly rich source of magnesium.

 Written by Jessie Shafer, RD